 2. Conversion and install rates growth

-ASO tools help to estimate the effectiveness of texts and graphics for games and apps for the users to find them faster, and therefore install them.
-Our tools are so easy to use, even new users would learn fast what customers look for in the app stores and how to get into the top apps or improve the ratings.
+App Store Optimization tools help to estimate the effectiveness of texts and graphics for games and apps for the users to find them faster, and therefore install them.
+Our tools are easy to use, even new users would learn fast what customers look for in the app stores and how to get into the top apps or improve the ratings.

 How to Work

-- Increase an app’s discoverability: search for popular requests or see what other developers do.
+- Increase an app’s discoverability: do app store keyword research to find popular requests or see what other app developers do.
 Use Suggestions and Keywords & ASO tools to show the exact search results for the App Store (based on iOS 12) and Google Play to choose popular requests.
 After that, check your ranking positions and weigh the chosen words in Keywords & ASO to work with the most popular ones.

-2. Maintain positions using only the necessary words.
+2. Maintain positions using only the necessary keywords.
 If your app is losing positions, react immediately.
-Keep track of everyday changes or analyze the metrics weekly or every month.
+Keep track of everyday changes or analyze the metrics weekly or monthly.
 Get reports on Slack, Discord, or e-mail.
 Check the chart with the current positions and research what changes to the product have led to it.

 4. Focus on the key traffic channel.
-Search field, featuring, or paid traffic are all the options to see what works better in this or that category and not lose money.
+Search results, featured lists, or paid traffic are all the options to see what works better in this or that category and not lose money.
 For that reason, you will definitely like AppFollow Benchmark which shows the average conversion of the categories and channels in different countries according to AppFollow data.

-5. Improve the ASO strategy with a competitive analysis.
+5. Improve the ASO strategy with an app competitor analysis.
 Monitor what they add or change in the texts, how they optimize graphics, and how it results in the positions ranking.
 Check the changes of competitors’ positions on Slack or the Keywords Summary tool.
 If there is anything catching your eye (like in the example below), look for updates and what requests have brought growth.

 6. Upgrade view conversion of the page by improving the text and graphics display.
-Make a cool presentation of your title, screenshots, description, and video to look awesome on the app page along with the search results.
+Make sure your title, screenshots, description, and video to look awesome on the app page along with the search results.
 With App Preview check out the results before actual publishing.

 7. Analyze how previously made steps impact the installs.
 Data can be downloaded right in Excel as a CSV format, or use the Google Sheets Add-on for your convenience.
 Data in tables are ready for analysis, and you won’t need to go to App Store Connect and Google Play Console to get everything for your report manually.

-Get more users to use your app, be ahead of the trends, and watch what other companies do — that’s what you need to keep the ASO strategy working.
+Get more app downloads, be ahead of the trends, and watch what other companies do — that’s what you need to keep the ASO strategy working.

 3. Happy Customers

-A system of review responding helps to communicate with the users everywhere support, marketing, and development departments are involved.
+A reply to reviews system helps to communicate with the users everywhere support, marketing, and development departments are involved.
 Choose what you already use for working with the customers: Help Desk services (Zendesk, Intercom, Helpshift, etc), email, Slack, or even Microsoft Teams.
 Customer reviews can be helpful for both support managers, developers, and product managers.
-They help find the errors and fix them or develop a killer feature that will raise the average rating.
+They help find bugs and fix them or develop a killer feature that will raise the average rating.

 How to Work